Kim Jong Un's bizarre North Korea propaganda photos

-From a lubricant factory to an orphanage, potato factory or fish-pickling factory, Kim Jong Un has conducted many sporadic visits to odd and quirky North Korean sites throughout the years.
+Whether at a lubricant factory, orphanage, potato company or fish-pickling plant, Kim Jong Un has conducted sporadic visits to odd and quirky North Korean sites throughout the years.

-At times, he’s joined by his rarely-seen wife, Ri Sol Ju, and his sister, Kim Yo Jong, with the women seen peering at glass cases of beauty products or standing behind the despot with a smile on their faces.
+At times, he’s joined by his rarely-seen wife, Ri Sol Ju, and his sister, Kim Yo Jong, with the women often seen peering at glass cases of beauty products or standing -- smiling -- behind the despot.

-Here are some bizarre photos of Kim during his visits.
+Here are some of the more bizarre photos of Kim during his visits.

 Kim was photographed visiting foodstuff factories several times since assuming power in 2011.
 He inspected biscuits at Foodstuff Factory No. 354 in 2013 while officials took notes behind him.
 The leader visited Pyongyang Chidren’s Foodstuff Factory in 2014 wearing a large furry hat and lab coat while holding a package of food.
 Another visit in 2015 had him giggling in front of a glass case of packaged food.

 The leader’s visit to Kumkop General Foodstuff Factory for Sportspersons came after the facility went through a complete renovation, KCNA reported.
 The state-run news agency added Kim was "pleased" that production was occurring on a "highly intensive basis."

 The leader was all smiles while watching an unknown substance squeeze out of a machine and into a blue canister at the Chonji Lubricant Factory.
 Kim reportedly praised factory employees for their work and thanked them for producing a product North Korea previously imported.
 He called for "steadily improving technical specifications" to improve "international competitiveness."